openstack/api-sig/guidelines/api_interoperability.rst

           adhering to these guidelines for interoperability.
 The project itself must make the decisions on how to evolve their API.
-If this leads to conflicts with other projects within the OpenStack ecosystem, the role of the API-WG is solely to help clarify the guidelines and provide advice on how to minimize the impact of changes.
+If this leads to conflicts with other projects within the OpenStack ecosystem, the role of the API-SIG is solely to help clarify the guidelines and provide advice on how to minimize the impact of changes.
 The Technical Committee is the body which provides adjudication and mediation when consensus cannot be reached.